How To: Scan Your Artwork

 4) The bigger the scanner, the better (obviously).
 If you can fit your entire piece onto one scan then brilliant.
 Often however, you will need to scan your artwork in multiple parts.
 If this is the case, you will need to do some post-edit work in photoshop to connect the files.

-5) In brief, there are two main ways to connect the artwork files:
+5) If you need to, connect your images together.
+In brief, there are two main ways to connect the artwork files:

 • 1) The first is using the 'Photomerge' tool in Photoshop.
 This can be highly effective and save a lot of time (especially if working with 4+ images) BUT the computer makes mistakes and can orientate wrongly or miss bits out.
 Do not assume the computer has got it correct!
-Take a look at this youtube tutorial for more help
+Read more about this here.

 • 2) If you're only working with 2 scans, you can also do this manually.
-Line the two images up by zooming right in and matching perfectly, then combine the images my highlighting both layers and selecting 'merge visible.'
+Line the two images up by zooming right in and matching perfectly, then combine the images by highlighting both layers and selecting 'merge visible.'
 Then comes the process of zooming right in and checking for any issues.
 Add a ruler line at the point of the merge.
-This will help when you're zooming in to check the detail, as you may lose where the merge point is.
-You can solve any last issues using the 'Spot Healing Brush Tool' and the 'Patch too.'
+This will help when you're zooming in to check the details, as you may lose where the merge point is.
+You can solve any last issues using the 'Spot Healing Brush Tool' and the 'Patch tool.'

 You may also like